Finns Vote As Far Right Aims To Unseat PM Sanna Marin - UrduPoint

 Finland's debt-to-GDP ratio has risen from 64 percent in 2019 to 73 percent, which Orpo's National Coalition wants to address by cutting spending by six billion Euros ($6.5 billion).

-Marin has defended her track record and accused the National Coalition of wanting to "take from the poor to give to the rich".
+Marin has accused the National Coalition of wanting to "take from the poor to give to the rich".

+"I just feel like I have to vote because the 'rock star' Marin's time is over, she did nothing good," said 30-year-old Antti Piispanen, who works in sales.

 Her eurosceptic party wants a hard line on immigration, pointing to neighbouring Sweden's problems with gang violence as a cautionary tale.

-While the party served in a centre-right government in 2015, it later split into two factions, one hard-line and the other moderate, with only the hard-liners still in parliament.
+While the party served in a centre-right government in 2015, it has since turned more hardline.

-The Finns Party sees an EU exit as its long-term goal and wants to postpone Finland's target of carbon neutrality for 2035.
+"The nationalistic right-wing party is most likely going to win so I am doing my part in any way I can to try to stop that," 31-year-old voter Markus Hallsten told AFP at a Helsinki polling station.

 Marin has ruled out forming a government with what she calls the "openly racist" Finns Party, while Orpo has said he will keep his options open, despite clashing with the Finns Party on immigration, the EU and climate policy.

+The Finns Party sees "Fixit" -- an exit from the European Union -- as a long-term goal and wants to postpone Finland's target of carbon neutrality for 2035.

-This gives him a central role in forming the next government, as both the Finns Party and the SDP would likely need him to obtain a majority.
+This gives Orpo a central role in forming the next government, as both the Finns Party and the SDP would probably need him to obtain a majority.

-Voting stations open at 9:00 am (0600 GMT) and close at 8:00 pm (1700 GMT), when the results of advance voting will be published.
-About 40 percent of voters have cast their ballots in advance.